bigbinb/Calculate-Enzyme-with-your-own-networks/README.md

-# A pipeline for calculating enzyme activity using your own network。
+# A pipeline for calculating enzyme activity using your own network

 This pipeline is for constructed your own comprehensive network, and calculated the enzyme activity.